FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 ## Inconsistent Trial Results

 MLRsearch is conservative wherever possible.
-This is built into the definition of conditional throughput, and into the treatment of short trial results for load classification.
+This is built into the definition of Conditional Throughput, and into the treatment of short trial results for load classification.

 This is consistent with [RFC2544] zero loss tolerance motivation.